haskus/haskus-manual/source/system/programming/graphics/tutorial/double_buffering.rst

 ==============================================================================

-In this chapter, we see that directly modyfing the frame that is displayed on the screen leads to flikering and that double-buffering should be used instead.
+In this chapter, we see that directly modyfing the frame that is displayed on the screen leads to tearing/flickering and that double-buffering should be used instead.

 Starting from the code of the :ref:`previous chapter
 <graphics_pipeline_config>`, suppose that we modify the contents of the frame